wundertax/javascript-kata/README.md

 ### Main tasks

-1. Your software should read all data from the given CSV files in a meaningful structure.
+1. Print out all books and magazines with all their details sorted by `title`.
+(This sort should be done for books and magazines together.)

-2. Print out all books and magazines (could be a GUI, console, …) with all their details (with a meaningful output format).
+2. Print out all books and magazines with all their details (with a meaningful output format).
+Implement an interactive user interface for it.
    > **Hint**: Do not call `printBooks(...)` first and then `printMagazines(...)` 😉

 3. Find a book or magazine by its `isbn`.
+Implement an interactive user interface for it.

 4. Find all books and magazines by their `authors`’ email.

-5. Print out all books and magazines with all their details sorted by `title`.
-   This sort should be done for books and magazines together.
+Implement an interactive user interface for it.

 ### Optional tasks

 > **Hint:** Optional means optional.

 1. Write Unit tests for one or more methods.

-2. Implement an interactive user interface for one or more of the main tasks mentioned above.
-   This could be done by a website, on the console, etc.

-3. Add a book and a magazine to the data structure of your software and export it to a new CSV files.

 ## Procedure